Kenneth Mejia

 Kenneth Mejia (born November 7, 1990) is an American activist, accountant, and politician, serving as the City Controller of Los Angeles since 2022.
 Mejia was a three-time candidate for the United States House of Representatives in California's 34th congressional district, prior to his candidacy and subsequent election as City Controller in 2022.

-Elected to succeed Ron Galperin, Mejia is the first Filipino American elected official in the city of Los Angeles, the first Asian American elected to a citywide office, the youngest, and the first person of color to hold the position of City Controller in over a century.
+Elected to succeed Ron Galperin, Mejia is the first Filipino American elected official in the city of Los Angeles, the first Asian American elected to a citywide office, the youngest, and the first nonwhite person to hold the position of City Controller in over a century.

 Early life and career

-Mejia is Filipino American and was born and grew up in Los Angeles.
+Mejia is Filipino-American and was born and raised in Los Angeles.
 Mejia graduated from Woodbury University in two and a half years, finishing in 2010 with a B.S. in accounting.

 Mejia has held his Certified Public Accountant (CPA) designation since around 2013, although the status of his CPA license was "expired" or "inactive" from November 2018 until January 2022.
 He worked at Ernst & Young but left in 2014.
 He then worked for a hedge fund according to his Twitter account, which he left May 6, 2016, to focus on his campaign.
 In 2016, he co-founded We Can Make a Difference, a community volunteer organization that provided food and hygiene items to low-income and homeless people in Los Angeles.
 He then worked at EVgo but left in late 2021 to focus on campaigning.
 Mejia is a member of the Los Angeles Tenants Union.